 World Asthma Day is an annual event organized by the Global Initiative for Asthma (GINA) to improve asthma awareness and care around the world.
 Asthma may be widespread, but many people are unaware that asthma kills.
-I have had asthma all of my life.
+I have been living with asthma all of my life.

 After being diagnosed with multiple cases of bronchitis as a child.
 At the age of 6 years old, I was very poorly in bed, struggling to breathe when my mother and friend decided to call for an ambulance.
 The hospital said it was the worst case of Asthma they had ever seen.
 I was hours away from dying.
 My body had turned blue (cyanosis), meaning there was not enough oxygen in the bloodstream.
 I was immediately bundled into an oxygen tent, which was the first of many hospitalisations over the years.

 Asthma can and does kill

 According to Asthma.org, there are 5.4 million people who suffer from asthma in the UK.
 A quarter of a million people have severe asthma.
 ‘Every 10 seconds, someone is having a potentially life-threatening asthma attack in the UK.
 Every day, the lives of three families are devastated by the death of a loved one to an asthma attack, and tragically two-thirds of these deaths are preventable’.

 5.4 million people in the UK are currently receiving treatment for asthma: 1.1 million children (1 in 11) and 4.3 million adults (1 in 12).

 Asthma prevalence is thought to have plateaued since the late 1990s, although the UK still has some of the highest rates in Europe, and on average, three people a day die from asthma.

 In 2016 (the most recent data available), 1,410 people died from asthma.

 The NHS spends around 1 billion a year treating and caring for people with asthma.